rds0751/jai/docs/source/index.rst

 ==========
-Peeljobs
+Bubbas
 ==========

-Peeljobs is an opensource job portal site developed on Django and maintained by `Micropyramid`_.
+Bubbas is an opensource job portal site developed on Django and maintained by `Micropyramid`_.
 It has all the featutes like Employer and Candidates

 .. _Micropyramid: https://micropyramid.com/